-Looking at how lucrative the online shopping business is, more ecommerce businesses are springing up every day but not all of them do not have great standards are not reliable to shop with.
+Looking at how lucrative the online shopping business is, more ecommerce businesses are springing up every day but most of them do not have great standards and are not reliable to shop with.

-There are currently over 100 online stores in Uganda but unfortunately over 90% of online shoppers only patronize a very small segment of these stores.
+There are currently over 100 online stores in Uganda but unfortunately over 90% of online shoppers in Uganda only patronize a very small segment of these stores.

 Benefits of shopping online in Uganda